 Tim Ash joins me in this conversation to dig deeper into this topic and to explain how it applies to marketing and conversion rates.
 His company, SiteTuners, focuses on optimizing all facets of business for conversion.
-He’s also the founder of Digital Growth Unleashed, a conference for those interested in fully optimizing their online business.
 In this episode, he’ll offer many powerful tips and strategies to help you optimize your conversion rate and grow your business presence.

 - [01:13] – Tim starts things off by talking about the best practices and optimization of conversion rate from the evergreen angle.

 - [02:25] – What are the differences between neuromarketing and behavioral economics?

 - [04:32] – Tim discusses how to structure online marketing to take advantage of the human tendency to opt for immediate gratification and discount future pain.

 - [07:09] – What Stephan has just been saying reminds Tim of BJ Fogg’s theory that states that you need three things for any behavior to occur.